The-Academic-Observatory/oaebu-workflows/docs/oaebu_workflows/telescopes/google_analytics.md

 The organisation name is used directly inside the telescope and if it matches 'ANU Press' additional dimensions will be added and a different BigQuery schema is used.

+## A note on the API metrics
+We use the python client for the The Google Analytics API in order to retrieve the data on several metrics (such as page views) per country.
+It appears as though the API does not return a result for every country.
+We would have expected any data without a country field to be labelled with a country name of **not set**, however this does not appear to be the case.
+At this time, we have no other way of retrieving country-level data on the desired metrics, so we must acknowledge that the numbers returned by the API are slightly different to those found on the Google Analytics web page.
+A [ticket](https://issuetracker.google.com/issues/237421688) has been created with google in the hope of resolving this issue.

 ## Telescope object 'extra'
 This telescope is created using the Observatory API.
 There are two 'extra' fields that are required for the corresponding Telescope object.